 Greece released ferry routes and transportations to all destinations across the country on Monday the 25th of May.
 Some of the safety measures that apply to all ferry travels are:

-- Pre-boarding screening measures such as thermal screening to all passengers and the submission of a health status questionnaire by all passengers.
+- Pre-boarding screening measures such as thermal screening to all passengers and the submission of a health status questionnaire (pre-boarding information form) by all passengers.

 - Maintaining a distance of 1,5-meters by all passengers during boarding, disembarkation, and in all ferry spaces (indoors as well as outdoors).